Carol52x/formulaStats/README.md

 The bot uses Discord slash commands.
-Once the commands have synced with your Guild, they can be accessed with `/command-name`.
+Once the commands have synced with your Guild or user, they can be accessed with `/command-name`.